notshaangoswami/foodOrderingApp/README.md

 # HOOKS
--Hooks are utility functions that give superpowers -react hooks keep ui layer in sink with data layer(config driven UI) 1.useState-Whenever a state variables react re-renders the component 2.useEffect
+-Hooks are utility functions that give superpowers -react hooks keep ui layer in sink with data layer(config driven UI) 1.useState-Whenever a state variables updates, react re-renders the component 2.useEffect-It is called after the component has been rendered.
 # React is fast why?
 -Effective DOM manipulation(React fibre,React conciliation,Virual DOM,Diff Algo)
 -Has Vitual DOM(Object representation of html tags) -Diff ALgo is used to find difference btw old and new virtual dom and hence updates the UI